Ganaraska Forest Trail Map

 From the main menu, and selecting the map menu, you can select “Add offline area”

 The map will open and by focusing the map on a particular area, you can select “Download Area”.
 This will create a map version that has been downloaded to your phone for use offline.
-Once this area is created, the map will function in the same manor to allow viewing of the trails and other map data.
+Once this area is created, the map will function in the same manner to allow viewing of the trails and other map data.

 ***Please note that downloading a map area will create a file on your mobile device, so please be aware that some space will be used.
 For that reason, it is recommended to download smaller areas as opposed to the full forest map.